jgoerzen/docker-dosemu/README.md

 examples.
 Adding your own processes is very simple.
 The supervisor support is provided by [jgoerzen/supervisor](https://github.com/jgoerzen/docker-supervisor).

+# Installed files for DOS

+All the fun happens under `/dos`.

+By default, nodes start the net image and the console starts the basic image.

+Also:

+- `/dos/drive_e` through `drive_k` are shared to the net image systems as `E:` through `K:`.
+   - `E:\BOOTUP.BAT` is called at every boot, and is a nice place to put generic AUTOEXEC-typ commands.
+   - `G:` is intended to be used for applications (which, in DOS, tend to write to their install directories, so this could make an ideal Docker volume)
+   - `H:` is intended to be static, and hold utilities, etc.  `H:\UTILS` is added to the DOS PATH by the default startup scripts.
+   - All drives are mounted in the DOS image by the default startup scripts, though it would be easy to mount the others as well.
+   - Child images may, but are not required to, follow this convention:

+This image uses supervisor; please see the supervisor/ directory for examples.
+Adding your own processes is very simple.

+# DOS Session Management

+Multi-node BBSs require multiple DOS sessions.
+We have to keep the `C:` separate on these, since it contains `TEMP`.  `/usr/local/bin/startdossession` does the hard work for us.
+It is authoritative on how a DOS session is started.

 # Environment variable

  - `VNCPASSWORD` can set the password for the VNC console